 Have you noticed your child's front teeth seem crowded?
-Are you worried about your preschooler's thumb-sucking habit?
+Are you worried about your pre-schooler's thumb-sucking habit?
 Should your little one's underbite concern you?
 When you consider your child's smile, what's the best age for braces?
-Pediatric orthodontia can stir up a lot of questions.
+Paediatric orthodontia can stir up a lot of questions.
 If you suspect your child might need braces, learn when to schedule that first visit to the orthodontist and what you can expect.

 What Is The Best Age For Braces?

 Orthodontic treatments can solve multiple mouth issues.
 These issues include teeth crowding, missing or extra teeth, tooth spacing, and improper bites.
 Orthodontic problems are also known as malocclusions.
 Occlusion refers to the way your upper and lower teeth fit together — also known as your bite.
 With proper occlusion, your upper teeth fit slightly over your lower teeth, and each molar fits the grooves of the opposite molar.
 So, malocclusion means that your bite is irregular, and you need orthodontic treatment — like braces — to fix it.
 If you do not address malocclusions, they can cause problems later, including worn enamel, tooth decay, and chewing and speaking issues.

 According to the SRM Journal of Research in Dental Sciences, the American Association of Orthodontists recommends that every child have an orthodontic examination by the age of seven.
 By then, the maxillary and mandibular first molars, lateral incisors and central incisors should have erupted.
 Still, many orthodontic problems are best treated after all the permanent teeth have come in.
 An early appointment will help confirm your child does not need treatment or might need treatment in the future.
 If you need help determining whether or not to schedule an appointment, talk to your child's dentist.
 They can look at your child's mouth and even refer you to an orthodontist.